Connecting to Viridian with Hazelcast CLC

 clc -c dev

-CLC will start in the interactive mode, and you should see a command prompt.
-You’re ready to start managing Viridian clusters.
+The Hazelcast CLC will start in interactive mode, and you should see a command prompt.
+You’re ready to start managing Cloud clusters.

 The Hazelcast CLC connects to the cluster on demand, that is when you issue a command that requires the connection, such as running a SQL query.